 The seminars, sponsored by the PBA Insurance Program and the Pennsylvania Bar Institute, are approved for 2 hours of ethics, professionalism or substance abuse CLE credit.

-Register now for the live virtual version of the Fall 2022 Avoiding Legal Malpractice program.
+If you missed the live June 6th program, it is now available On-Demand.
 The program features information on a variety of issues that have been identified as common areas where attorneys can be exposed to liability or malpractice claims and focuses on steps we can all take to avoid, or at least mitigate, potential claims.
 Learn more and register.

 Created in 1967, the CCBL builds a closer relationship between county bar associations in Pennsylvania, the PBA and the American Bar Association and offers a forum to exchange ideas that build bar association, to promote the legal profession and the administration of justice and to improve the economic standing of the legal profession.